kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **ado-token**

-Azure DevOps personal access token (PAT), which is used by action to authenticate against Azure API.
+Azure DevOps personal access token (PAT), which is used by this action to authenticate against Azure API.

 Required: **true**